 Highlights

-- the ALOS for overnight hospitalisations in Australia was 5.7 days (5.9 days for public hospitals and 5.2 days for private hospitals), which is 1.8 days lower than the OECD average (7.5 days)
+- the ALOS for overnight hospitalisations in Australia was 5.7 days (6.0 days for public hospitals and 5.1 days for private hospitals)

-- there were notable differences (more than 1 day) in the ALOS between public and private hospitals for 6 of the 20 selected diagnosis groups – the AR-DRGs, (for example, the ALOS for Chronic obstructive airways disease, minor complexity was 2.9 days for public hospitals and 6.0 for private hospitals).
+- there were notable differences (more than 1 day) in the ALOS between public and private hospitals for 6 of the 20 selected diagnosis groups – the AR-DRGs (for example, the ALOS for Chronic obstructive airways disease, minor complexity was 2.9 days for public hospitals and 5.8 for private hospitals).

-Significant changes in ALOS over time may be related to changes in admission practices and improvements in the coverage of reporting.
+Significant changes in ALOS over time may be related to changes in admission practices, changes in the types of treatments provided and clinical practices.

 What other information is available?